9 Ways to Attract New Generation Hospitality Workers

 1. Make Hiring Quick and Easy

-Young workers do not want a lengthy, difficult hiring procedure.
+Young workers do not want a lengthy, difficult hiring process.
 Keep things simple:

 • Use social media and job boards to find fresh talent.